 Fall is in full swing and the clocks are rolled back!
 That means we’re now raking leaves, pruning bushes and cleaning out closets of old clothes as we switch to warmer, more relevant outfits.
-Email marketers should be doing the same tasks before sending Black Friday, Cyber Monday, and Holiday email campaigns.
+You and all email marketers should be doing the same tasks before sending Black Friday, Cyber Monday, and Holiday email campaigns.

 That’s right: It’s time to for the Autumnal cleaning of your email lists!

 The number one reason to get your email list clean and keep it clean is this: Deliverability!
 A dirty list pulls down your recipient engagement and response rates and damages your email deliverability.

 ISPs pay attention to what you’re doing.
 They want to know your reputation before allowing your emails through, because they don’t have to allow them through.
 If you have a shady or poor reputation, they can simply block your emails from reaching those inboxes they control.
 And like any kind of reputation, once yours is damaged, it takes time and effort to repair.